emilymcdaniel/Final_Project/README.md

 -----

 ## Machine Learning Model
-Since we are using an input (economic features) to predict an output (genre media) and interpretability and accuracy are important, the Machine Learning Model selected is a **Deep Forest Model**.

-1) The "X" for each model applied was the economic dataframe.
-A model was created looping through each genre, using each as the "y" (dependent variable).
+The independent variables "X" for each model were the economic data.
+We then applied the model by looping through each genre; the monthly market share by genre was our "y" (dependent variable).
-2) Linear regression (least squares) model attempt: We did not split data into training and test sets, as only 5 factors to apply to the economic conditions.
-Overfitting was not a concern.
-Calculated the r-squared coefficient for the model, plotted the fitted "y" vs. the actual y data
+Since we are using an input (economic features) to predict an output (market share by genre) we want to balance ease of interpretation with accuracy.
+In order of transparency  to best fit:

+- Linear regression (least squares) model is easy to explain when it works, and shows which factors are important.
+We did not get a good fit with this model

-3) Decision tree model: We used the Scikit-learn to create training and test sets, then graphed the predicted and actual y test values
+- Decision tree models attempt: We used Scikit-learn to create training and test sets, then graphed the predicted and actual y test values.
+Graphs showed some relationship, but not strong for must genres

+- Random Forest Regressor: used the same approach as for the decision tree model, gave a tighter fit

 Test the [Modeling Code](https://github.com/emilymcdaniel/Final_Project/blob/main/Machine%20Learning%20Model%20Final.ipynb).
 View the [Resulting Datafile (.csv)](https://github.com/emilymcdaniel/Final_Project/blob/main/Database/medianeconomics_df.csv).